esdcskp-edscpcs/skp/_guides/mf-fortify-sca-integration-with-ado.md

 Installing SCA on the agent from Artifacts

-:warning: This presuppose that you have SCA, tar achive, as an artifact available in your Azure Devops project.
+:warning: This presuppose that you have an SCA tar achive as an artifact available in your Azure Devops project.

 ````
 - stage : SCA